FDA Form 483 Observations & Warning Letters

 - Consult with legal counsel as necessary

-A Warning Letter is an official deficiency letter from the FDA, which is sent as a consequence of an unsuccessful inspection by the investigators of the agency.
-Before a Warning Letter is issued, the FDA requests the company to comment on the deficiencies listed in the 483 Observations found during the inspection.
+An FDA Warning Letter is an official deficiency letter from the agency, which is sent by the investigators of the agency.
+Companies may receive this document in the mail, without prior notification from FDA.
+Before a Warning Letter is issued, the FDA requests the company to comment on the deficiencies listed in the Form 483 Observations found during the inspection.
 If the FDA judges this response to be unacceptable, a Warning Letter will be issued.

 Once the FDA has determined that a company has significant violations to their regulatory policies and issued a Warning Letter, in order to remedy the issues raised, the following steps should be taken:

 - Determine the root cause of the items listed in the letter

 - Develop an action plan to remedy issues if one has not been developed.
 If a plan has been developed, modify it accordingly

 - Have a high-level person in the quality group prepare a written response to the Warning Letter

 - Have other people not involved with the inspection review the letter

 - Ensure that personnel in high-level management are carbon copied when the letter is sent

 The response to the FDA Warning Letter should contain an opening statement that discusses how the company is serious about resolving the issue, what the date of the inspection was, and what the address of the site was.

 The letter should also include a context for the situation, a restatement of the observation and the reference number, and a discussion of any related operations that were compliant.